Carnegie Free Library (Former)

 Extent of List Entry

-Extent includes the land described as Pt Lot 15 DP 33447 (CT NA52B/231), North Auckland Land District, and the building known as Carnegie Free Library (Former) thereon, and its fittings and fixtures.
+Extent includes the land described as Pt Lot 15 DP 33447 (RT NA52B/231), North Auckland Land District, and the building known as Carnegie Free Library (Former) thereon, and its fittings and fixtures.

 The Carnegie Free Library (Former) is a local landmark in the Auckland suburb of Onehunga and is notable for its outstanding architectural and aesthetic features, including its grand and elaborate street facade.
 Constructed in 1911-12, the building was funded by American industrialist and philanthropist, Andrew Carnegie, and reflects his considerable contribution to the provision of free libraries in communities throughout the world.